assembler/browsernizer/README.md

 calling the `config.exclude` multiple times.

-If you wish to completely prevent some browsers from accessing website (regardless of their version), for now you can specify some really high version number (e.g. "666").
+If you wish to completely prevent some browsers from accessing website (regardless of their version), just set browser version to `false`.

+    config.supported "Internet Explorer", false

 Specifying location is optional.
 If you prefer handling unsupported browsers on your own, you can access browsernizer info from `request.env['browsernizer']`